Monday, September 26, 2016

 Feel the power of the Atari STe!!

-Here are new videos from the current version of "AGT" by Douglas Little.
-A.G.T. stands for Atari Game Tools and is intended for the much under-utilised Atari STe and each video shows the potential of this engine.
-It's a jaw-dropper and Doug has a thread on Atari-Forum detailing more information.
-He also has a bitbucket website for downloads/tutorials.
+Here are new videos made using "AGT" by Douglas Little.
+A.G.T. stands for Atari Game Tools and is intended for the much under-utilised Atari STe.
+Each video shows the potential of this jaw-dropping game engine.
+Doug has a thread on Atari-Forum detailing more information.
+He also has a Bitbucket website with tutorials.

 Friday, September 09, 2016